Editor’s note: This post was originally written in 2015 and has since been refreshed and republished for accuracy purposes.

-The roles of original equipment manufacturers (OEMs), electronics manufacturing service (EMS) providers, contract electronics manufacturers (CEMs) and original design manufacturers (ODMs) are often confused.
+The roles of original equipment manufacturers (OEMs), electronics manufacturing service (EMS) providers, contract electronics manufacturers (CEMs) and original design manufacturers (ODMs) are frequently confused and misused.

-In addition, the post looks at some of the more practical differences between original equipment manufacturers and the electronics manufacturing service providers they may choose to outsource the assembly to.
+In addition, we'll look at some of the more practical differences between original equipment manufacturers and the electronics manufacturing service providers they may choose to outsource the assembly to.

 What is an OEM?

-OEM is a term used rather confusingly in several different ways.
-They may either market complete "‘turnkey" products or just certain sub-systems or components.
+The term OEM is used confusingly in several different ways.
+An OEM may either market complete "‘turnkey" products or just certain sub-systems or components.
 In the latter example, an OEM offers components or sub-systems that are re-sold by another company as part of their end product.

 OEM company business models typically focus on product innovation and development.
 They design most of the products themselves and own the "rights" to them - i.e. the intellectual property (IP).
 Increasingly, OEMs outsource all or part of their manufacturing so it could be argued that the "M" in "OEM" is now somewhat outmoded.